ddeutils/ddeutil/README.md

 ## :beers: Usages

-I will show some usage example of function in this package.
+I will show some examples of function in this package.
 If you want to use complex or adjust some parameter, please see doc-string or real source code (I think it does not complex, and you can see how that function work).